kuhumcst/texton/INSTALL.md

 Binary is in https://github.com/kuhumcst/texton-bin.
 Copy or link to /opt/texton/bin

-## Stanford CoreNLP
+### Stanford CoreNLP

 See the readme file in the CoreNLP folder for install instructions.
+(The instructions assume installation in a system with systemd.)

 ### Tesseract OCR